Cloudwhile/CPP_BASIC/resources/Hello world/C++ Basic 1.md

 }
 ```

-**When running the program, you will find that the program will flash and disappear, and we can use the following statement to solve the problem.**
+**When running the program(NO DEBUG MODE), you will find that the program will flash and disappear, and we can use the following statement to solve the problem.**

 - ```C++
   system("pause");